bengroneman/erikstewart_jewelry/sub_pages/About.md

   Art for the Body.
 header: About Erik
 sub_header: Art for the Body
+content_sections:
+- template: content-block
+  content: "**Contemporary sculptural form…Exquisite detail in design and workmanship…Clever
+    use of negative space…Intelligent settings…Erik Stewart Jewelry** presents a uniquely personal synthesis of architectural form and sophisticated style transformed into **Art for the Body.**"

 ---
-**Contemporary sculptural form…Exquisite detail in design and workmanship…Clever use of negative space…Intelligent settings…Erik Stewart Jewelry** presents a uniquely personal synthesis of architectural form and sophisticated style transformed into **Art for the Body.**

 Influenced by his mother (a jewelry designer) and father (an architect) Erik Stewart began his career in the jewelry industry at the age of 13, developing foundation skills at the bench.
 Erik Stewart received formal training at the Gemological Institute of America and is a certified Graduate Gemologist (2003).
 Trained in Matrix, Erik uses computer aided design software to **enhance precision, create clean lines, and achieve world-class workmanship.** Erik Stewart collaborates with master jewelers to manufacture all designs with superb care and the **highest level of quality.** After years of custom design and retail, Erik Stewart officially debuted into the wholesale market as a **JCK Rising Star (2012).**